namratagulati/IBM-HR-Analytics-Employee-Attrition/README.md

 https://github.com/namratagulati/IBM-HR-Analytics-Employee-Attrition

 2. Run the Python script `ibm_hr_analytics_employee_attrition_&_performance.ipynb`
-3. Open and review the detailed report `IBM ATTRITION.docx` for a comprehensive overview of the project.
+3. Open and review the detailed report `IBM ATTRITION..pdf` for a comprehensive overview of the project.

 ## Additional Information

 - This project aims to provide insights into employee attrition and recommendations for reducing turnover rates in organizations.
 - The Python script contains all the steps of the project, consolidated into one file for ease of execution and review.
-- The detailed report `IBM ATTRITION.docx` provides a comprehensive summary of the project, including dataset analysis, preprocessing steps, model development, evaluation results, insights gained, challenges encountered, and recommendations.
+- The detailed report `IBM ATTRITION.pdf` provides a comprehensive summary of the project, including dataset analysis, preprocessing steps, model development, evaluation results, insights gained, challenges encountered, and recommendations.

 ## References